constabulary/getgb.io/content/docs/project.md

 gb projects differentiate between _your stuff_, the code you've written, and _their stuff_, the code that your code depends on.
 We call _their stuff_ vendored code. gb makes a distinction between your code and vendored code.

-Inside a gb project _your stuff_, the source code of your project goes in
+Inside a gb project, _your stuff_, the source code of your project goes in

     $PROJECT/src/

-The source code that others' have written, _their stuff_, goes in
+The source code that other's have written, _their stuff_, goes in

     $PROJECT/vendor/src/